 This summer, she painted them white with some leftover chalkpaint.
 Since, she had a collection of Greek worry beads, she came up with the idea of placing the branches with nails onto the wall and hanging several of those worry beads from them.
 (Note, she didn’t actually nail the branches onto the wall.
 Instead, she fixed the nails and then placed the branches on top of them).

 So, once the paint was all dry, she lined up some of her worry beads and placed them as shown here.
 She then proceeded with styling this vignette by adding, a faux shell on the marble top and placing the largest turquoise worry bead, in such a way, as if the worry beads dropped out of the shell.
 She also added the turquoise blue vases next to it and there you have it.
 Simple!
 I told you!

-The Greek worry beads add a “touch” of something regional that complimented nicely the fact that this is a summer house on a Greek island.
+The Greek worry beads add a “touch” of something regional that compliment nicely the fact that this is a summer house on a Greek island.
 It’s something that older Greeks used to traditionally hold to help them get rid of their stress.
-Like I said earlier, this is dead easy and you can choose to hang anything else, as long as your sticks will take the load.
+Like I said earlier, this is a dead easy DIY wall hanging and you can choose to hang anything else, as long as your sticks will take the load.